|

 any part of the world.
 One can either driver into the park or

-California, Beijing, Tokyo or Sydney you can easily visit Meru.
+Tokyo or Sydney you can easily visit Meru.
+Just fly into

-Just fly into Nairobi Jomo Kenyatta.
-From Nairobi, flights to
+Nairobi Jomo Kenyatta.
+From Nairobi, flights to Meru National

-Meru National Pakr take off from Wilson Airport and return to the
+Pakr take off from Wilson Airport and return to the same via

-same via Samburu, Nanyuki and Masai Mara.
-It means that one
+Samburu, Nanyuki and Masai Mara.
+It means that one can easily

 Driving from Nairobi: